Skip to main content

 warning

-Restarting or killing the kernel will erase the stored value of all python variables.
-If you have irreplaceable data stored in a python variable that you know cannot be reproduced next time you run the app, you should save that somewhere before restarting or killing the kernel.
+Restarting or stopping the kernel will erase the stored value of all python variables.
+If you have irreplaceable data stored in a python variable that you know cannot be reproduced next time you run the app, you should save that somewhere before restarting or stopping the kernel.

 Kernel timeouts

-The kernels powering your projects have a limited lifetime, after which they expire.
-The lifetime of your kernel depends on 2 factors: how it's being used and which Hex plan your Workspace is on.
+The kernels powering your Hex projects have a limited lifetime, after which they will expire.
+The lifetime of your kernel depends on 2 factors: how it's being used and which Hex plan your workspace is on.

-For workspaces on Professional, Teams, or Enterprise plans:
+For workspaces on Professional, Team, or Enterprise plans:

-• Additionally, the maximum kernel runtime for the Notebook view of your project is 24 hours.
-This means that your project can take no more than 24 hours to run from start to finish, otherwise the kernel will expire and your project will not complete its execution.
+• Kernels powering Notebook sessions have an idle timeout of 5 hours and a maximum lifetime of 24 hours.
+This means that your project must be able to run within 24 hours from start to finish, otherwise the kernel will expire and your project execution will be interrupted.

-• Kernels powering published apps have an idle timeout of 15 minutes.
-If a published app user does not engage with the published app after 15 minutes, the kernel powering that app session will expire.
-A new kernel will automatically be started if the published app user engages with the app after this time.
+• Kernels powering published Apps have an idle timeout of 15 minutes.
+If a user on a published App is inactive for 15 minutes, the kernel powering that App session will expire.
+A new kernel will start automatically if the user interacts with the published App again after 15 minutes.

 Each Hex user is subject to a maximum of 25 concurrent active kernels.
-If you hit this limit, you can manually kill active kernels using the steps below.
+If you hit this limit, you can manually stop active kernels using the steps below.

 For workspaces on our free Community edition or a 14-day free trial, we may limit the maximum number of concurrent active kernels available at the workspace level in order to maintain an optimal experience for all Hex users.